 - Funky gestures for "jump to today", "jump to date", "settings", etc.

 MonthlyCalendar is GPL'd open source software, and it is and will always remain free.

 At the bottom of the screen, I have placed a small Google Ads advertisement.
 It should be harmless enough, and in addition you can deactivate it for one week in the preferences.
 If you are a programmer, you can even remove the ads in each version completely, as the source is freely available.

 There are absolutely no guarantees on this software.
 I do everything the best I can, but in the unlikely event that the app crashes your phone, your life and your bank account, it is still your own fault.

-MonthlyCalendar 0.0.6 was released in May 2012, targetted at Android 4.0 and tested mainly on a Galaxy Nexus.
+MonthlyCalendar 0.0.7 was released in Feb 2014.
+For a bit of history, 0.0.6 was the first one targetted at Android 4.0 in May 2012, tested mainly on a Galaxy Nexus.
 A legacy 0.0.5 version for Android 2.2+ (but not 3.0) is also available.
-For a bit of history, the very first release was in August 2010.
-I would call the current state a middle-stage alpha.
+The very first release was in August 2010.
+I would call the current state a stable alpha.

 Tested on various emulators, HTC Desire, LG P350 Optimus (both Android 2.2), and Samsung Galaxy Nexus (Android 4.0).
 If you a have a different phone and something does not work, please let me know so I can fix it.